wangerekaharun/StreamLocationSharing/README.md

 Here's you're adding the attachment view factory to the MessageListView.

-With this, your app is ready to send and also preview custom location attachement.
+With this, your app is ready to send and also preview custom location attachments.
 For the project, the action button for sending the location is on the options menu as shown in the image below.